Minaekramnia/Text-Classification-Project-for-WB/README.md

-# Text-Classification for IEG(Independant Evaluation Group) Projects
+# Text-Classification
-Classifying ~4000 projects of IEG using Machine Learning Algorithms (Naive Bayes, Kmeans, etc.)
+The goal of this project is to classify ~4000 textual projects from multiple disciplines in the World Bank, for evaluation by the Independant Evaluation Group using Naive Bayes, Kmeans, Random Forest and Neural Network algorithms.